alexpitcher/prx-pcie-map/README.md

 ## Quick Start

-To get going straight away, download the script using wget and mark it as excecutable:
+To get going straight away, download the script using wget and mark it as executable:

 ```bash
 wget https://raw.githubusercontent.com/alexpitcher/prx-pcie-tools/refs/heads/main/pcinfo.sh